Approaching a Bristol model: Preliminaries: symmetric extensions, their iterations, and more

 Using this definition we can show that when $G$ is $V$-generic, then $\IS_\alpha^G$ is a model of $\ZF$, and if $\alpha=\beta+1$, then this model is a symmetric extension of $\IS_\beta^{G\restriction\beta}$ using the $\beta$th symmetric system.
-On the other hand, if we want to continue a symmetric iteration, that is of course possible, but we need to make sure that the generic filter used is not only $\IS_\alpha^G$-generic, but rather $V[G]$-generic, and we may need to shrink the groups $\dot\sG_\beta$ in a few places.
-This may present an issue if we want to continue our iteration by infinitely many steps, as we may need to shrink our groups infinitely many times, which might not be possible.
+On the other hand, if we want to continue a symmetric iteration, that is of course possible, but we need to make sure that the generic filter used is not only $\IS_\alpha^G$-generic, but rather $V[G]$-generic, and we may need to shrink the groups $\dot\sG_\beta$ in a few places to satisfy the requirement that each symmetric system is respected by the relevant $\cG_\beta$.
+This may present an issue if we want to continue our iteration by infinitely many steps, as we may need to shrink our groups infinitely many times, which might not be possible, as the filters of groups might not be sufficiently closed.

-Here we arrive to our first obstacle when applying this to the Bristol model.
-We just required that the generic filter is not ``pointwise''-generic, but rather $V$-generic for the entire iteration.
-While in the case of iterated forcing this is not an issue for the successor case,\footnote{Although it can be an issue for the limit case.} here we run into the first problem we had defining the whole apparatus using mixing.
+Here we arrive to our first obstacle when applying this definition to the Bristol model.
+We required the generic filter is $V$-generic for the entire iteration, whereas the Bristol model is defined inside a single Cohen real, so we need to find a way to modify the definition to allow for ``pointwise genericity'', so that we can construct the Bristol model one step at a time, while finding ``sufficiently generic'' objects inside $L[c]$.
+In the case of iterated forcing using pointwise genericity is not an issue for successor steps,\footnote{Although it can be an issue for the limit case.} but here we run into the first problem we had defining the whole apparatus using mixing.
 The use of mixing allows us to use arbitrary antichains and predense sets to define the names in $\IS_\alpha$, and so we end up with names in $\IS_\alpha$ which encode some generic information in them.
+This means that pointwise generic filters might not be able to correctly interpret such names, since they might not actually meet the relevant antichains.

 The ``easy'' way to leave this mess is to require that we relativise the definition pointwise.
 That is, at each step we only take names which are in the intermediate model.
-But this adds a layer of complexity when defining the actual forcing $\PP_\alpha$, or the automorphisms in $\cG_\alpha$, or using these in the same manner that we are used to when working with symmetric extensions.\footnote{This is not to say that this is not doable, or maybe even a better way of iterating symmetric extensions.
-We hope that these remarks will inspire more people to work on these problems.} Even worse, while for finite support iterations all of these different constructions are equivalent, this is not the case if we want to extend our definition to other types of iterations.
+But this adds a layer of complexity when defining the actual forcing $\PP_\alpha$, or the automorphisms in $\cG_\alpha$, or using these in the same manner that we are used to when working with symmetric extensions.
+Even worse, while for finite support iterations all of these different constructions are equivalent, this is not the case if we want to extend our definition to other types of iterations.

 We take a different route instead.
 Looking at products as a type of degenerate iterations, we may want to mimic this definition here.
 But a copy-paste approach is bound to result in just a product of symmetric extensions.
 While this is fine, it is not what we are looking for.
 We want to force over the symmetric extensions, but with a ``very canonically defined forcing''.
 The idea is that we want to iterate $\PP\ast\dot\QQ$, and in $V[G]$, where $G\subseteq\PP$, the forcing $\dot\QQ^G$ is isomorphic to a forcing in $V$, and to some extent, this isomorphism does not even depend on $G$.
 This means that we are really taking a product.
 But in the symmetric extension given by $\PP$, the forcing $\dot\QQ^G$ is not isomorphic to any partial order in $V$, maybe because it cannot be well-ordered, or maybe due to a similar consideration.
 Nevertheless, it is distinct from forcings in $V$ as far as $\HS^G$ is concerned.